-IMF ups global growth forecast but signals medium-term pessimism
+IMF Ups Global Growth Forecast But Signals Medium-Term Pessimism

 Russia's growth prospects have been revised sharply higher once more, as it continues to defy expectations of a slump due to its costly ongoing war in Ukraine.

-Despite the IMF's more optimistic overall 2024 outlook, the WEO report still finds that medium-term growth is expected to remain "historically weak," due largely to "persistent structural frictions preventing capital and labor from moving to productive firms."

-It expects growth to hit 3.1 percent in 2029, well below its pre-pandemic forecast.

-The IMF report also found that "the pace of convergence toward higher living standards for middle- and lower-income countries has slowed, implying a persistence in global economic disparities."
+Despite the IMF's more optimistic overall 2024 outlook, the WEO report still finds that medium-term growth is expected to remain "historically weak", due largely to "persistent structural frictions preventing capital and labor from moving to productive firms".
+It expects growth to hit 3.1 per cent in 2029, well below its pre-pandemic forecast.
+The IMF report also found that "the pace of convergence toward higher living standards for middle- and lower-income countries has slowed, implying a persistence in global economic disparities".

 Legal Disclaimer: